This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make a small batch of Nanaimo Bars with this recipe?
+Can I make a small batch of Nanaimo Bars?

-Yes, you can use this recipe to make a small batch of Nanaimo Bars.
-Simply double the ingredient amounts and use either two 10-ounce ramekins or a 5×5 inch baking dish.
-If you choose the baking dish, line it with two strips of parchment paper placed perpendicularly, letting the paper hang over the sides.
-This will make it easy to lift the bars out and slice them into squares.
+Yes!
+Just double the ingredients and use either two 10-ounce ramekins or a 5×5 inch baking dish.
+If using a baking dish, line it with parchment paper strips that hang over the edges to lift and slice easily.

 Ways To Use Leftover Ingredients